Orthodoxy, Autocracy, and Nationality: Comparisons to Putinism

-A number of commentators have compared the ideology of Vladimir Putin, ruler of Russia since 1999, to the doctrine of Orthodoxy, Autocracy, and Nationality.
+A number of commentators have compared the ideology of Vladimir Putin, President of Russia since 1999, to the doctrine of Orthodoxy, Autocracy, and Nationality.
 Faith Hillis of the University of Chicago has argued that Putin "wants to reconstitute the Russian Empire and its guiding ideologies, which were orthodoxy, autocracy and nationality—except now, under the power of a very sophisticated police state."
 A 2014 paper in the Journal of Eurasian Studies argued that "Putin has emphasized patriotism, power, and statism to justify centralization of power and authoritarian policies.
 Putin's policies and rhetoric are strong analogs to those of Nicholas."
 Stan Grant of Charles Sturt University has argued that it "remains Putin's vision today.
 The church and the state are inseparable.
 The head of Russian Orthodoxy, Patriarch Kirill, has called Putin 'a miracle of God'."
 Foreign Policy journalist Michael Hirsh has stated that the policy "isn’t mentioned in Putin’s speeches and writings—he still likes to pretend Russia is a democracy—but it has been invoked by the far-right thinkers said to influence Putin, including Aleksandr Dugin, Lev Gumilev, Igor Shafarevich, Ivan Ilyin, Konstantin Leontiev, Sergei Petrovich Trubetskoy, and others dating back 200 years."